Eri9898/PostInstallationOSTIcket/README.md

 </p>
 <br />
 9. Next you will configure help topics.
 This is a list that will pop up for end users when they want to select what general issue they have when creating their tickets.
-Click on Admin Panel> manage> help topics
+Click on Manage> Help topics
 </p>
 -Click add new
 </p>